Gabaldonlab/meTAline/README.md

     --metaphlan_Index <Index of the metaphlan4 database.> \
     --n_db <Humann database to do the nucleotide search (based on already built annotations.)> \
     --protein_db <Humann database to do the translation search (by deafult this is by-passed).>

+If you run the pipeline in marenostrum5, remember to specify the shared sif image: /gpfs/projects/bsc40/project/pipelines/meTAline/meTAline-0.8.0-alpha/metaline.sif

 ```

 For further information about the flags, run: